Package 'wisclabmisc'

 #> [6] "palatal" "velar" "glottal"

-Considerations about consonant features
+Considerations about consonant phonetic features

 The CMU alphabet does not include a glottal stop.